vatlab/vat-docs/content/Applications/Association/create_your_test/Running R programs.md

 +++
 title = "running R programs"
-description = ""
 weight = 1
 +++

-# A General Framework for Association Analysis Using R Programs
+## A General Framework for Association Analysis Using R Programs

-## Introduction
+### 1. Introduction

 A number of rare variant association methods as well as the flexible *VAT ensemble* algorithm makes it possible to conveniently evaluate variant associations via different statistical options.
 In addition to the existing association testing framework, `variant association tools` can talk to [R][1] via customized R programs prepared by users.
 Under this mechanism, users write up an R function that analyzes data of an association testing unit (e.g., gene) and specify the output statistic that passes into VAT to create formatted text file or annotation databases.
 Input association data comes directly from the project database, cleaned and annotated.
 Users can thus focus on customizing the association analysis without having to worry about file format conversions, quality control and annotations.
 Multiprocessing and auto results annotation features are also supported to guarantee efficient computation and neat output.
 This general R interface is not only suitable for evaluating novel statistical tests for method development projects, but also good for highly customized analysis of real world data with simple R scripts.